rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

-Statistics related to ICE candidates that are accessible to the web application MUST NOT contain the IP address of a local or remote mDNS mDNS candidate; the mDNS name SHOULD be used instead.
+Statistics related to ICE candidates that are accessible to the web application MUST NOT contain the IP address of a local or remote mDNS candidate; the mDNS name SHOULD be used instead.

 In addition, a peer-reflexive remote candidate may be constructed from a remote host IP address as a result of an ICE connectivity